LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 For the shared input name, ``contains`` reports only the concrete representation and ``containsFunctionValueAlternative`` reports only the function representation.
 Either form counts as user-provided input, and both are recognized by strict Containers.
 An unrelated input type fails verification.

+An alternative is an ordinary ``Function``, so it is returned by ``addFunctionAsValueAlternative`` as a ``Verifiable<Function>`` and can carry the usual schema constraints, such as ``required()``.
-A function value alternative is runtime-only: it is not returned by ``getChildFunctions()``, cannot be marked required, and is not persisted in Sidre.
-Validation attached to the concrete schema entry does not apply to the function result.
-Applications that require this input or impose constraints on both forms should validate those conditions after resolving the representation.
+Validation attached to the *concrete* schema entry does not apply to the function result, so applications that constrain both forms should validate after resolving the representation.

 Generated Sphinx and JSON Schema documentation show only the concrete entry.
 Application documentation should describe the function form when it is part of the Lua interface.